Average number of students offered a place per year

-Applicants who are interviewed inj 2017 will take part in a 60 minute assessment exercise on the day of the interview, which involves watching a lecture and answering some questions.
-All of the Cambridge colleges will be using this assessment in 2017, replacing the previous tests which were taken in schools by 2016 applicants.
+Applicants to all colleges who are interviewed in 2020 will take part in a 60 minute assessment exercise on the day of the interview, which involves watching a lecture and answering some questions.
 Applicants to Downing may also be given a short passage just before one or more of the interviews to discuss during the interview.

 An additional interview at another college is arranged for all those applying to read Theology at Cambridge.
 This is in order to reduce the possibility that a candidate who is placed in the Intercollegiate Pool will need to return to Cambridge for further interviews in January.